Thompson-Jason/DigitalGarden/content/06 - Swift/Swift Functions.md

 ---
 ---

-%% Functions in swift are small bits of code that are to be re-run  %%

 Functions in [Swift](Swift.md) are started with the keyword *func* so a basic Swift function signature would look like